Shopify/hydrogen-v1/.changeset/chilled-bottles-know.md

 '@shopify/hydrogen': minor
 ---

-## A new config file `hydrogen.config.js` replaces the existing `shopify.config.js` in your Hydrogen app
+A new config file `hydrogen.config.js` replaces the existing `shopify.config.js` in your Hydrogen app.

+## Introducing `hydrogen.config.js`

 Hydrogen apps now expect a `hydrogen.config.js` in the root folder.
 This config file accepts Shopify storefront credentials, routes, session configuration, and more.